jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/people/aroldan/index.md

 </div>

 Cybersecurity Specialist from the University of Maryland.
 `Fluid Attacks` partner and Offensive Team Leader with **20** years of experience in security-related tasks, responsible for leading advanced ethical hackings and red team engagements.

-He has held `CEH` certification several times and currently holds `OSCP` and `OSCE` certifications.
-He has been an active official Debian Developer for **14** years and had frequently attended cutting-edge security conferences and training in countries like the `USA`, `Israel`, `Argentina`, and `Colombia`.
+He has held CEH certification several times and currently holds OSCP and OSCE certifications.
+He has been an active official Debian Developer for **14** years and had frequently attended cutting-edge security conferences and training in countries like the USA,
+Israel, Argentina and Colombia.